A Roman Catholic Parish Serving:

 “While all members of the family are called to live out the foundational Christian virtues, fathers and mothers have a special responsibility for fostering these virtues within their children.
 They are the first to proclaim the faith to their children.
 They are responsible for nurturing the vocation of each child, showing by example how to live the married life, and taking special care if a child might be called to the priesthood or consecrated life.”

-– USCCB, Marriage: Love and Life in the Divine Plan2009 Many additional resources can be found here.
-Go to our News & Events tab to get links for how to celebrate the Year of St. Joseph and The Year of the Family!
+– USCCB, Marriage: Love and Life in the Divine Plan2009 Many additional resources can be found at Families of Character and here.

 The blessing of children

 If there was some selfishness on your part, this is the time to put that away and begin living for your children.
 Contact the pastor as soon as possible after learning of pregnancy or adoption to prepare for the Sacrament of Baptism.
-Parenting throughout their years requires different strategies and skills, However, there are basics that help in the building of your “domestic church.”
-From the time of infancy includes:
+Parenting throughout their years requires different strategies and skills.
+Using our parish subscription to “Formed, The Catholic Faith on Demand,” find many resources.
+Additionally, “Families of Character” offers excellent podcasts and other materials.

 Parenting Teens